Freshmen Applicant Instructions

 Student Success Programs for Freshmen Applicants

-If you do not meet the requirements above you may still be eligible to attend Northeastern by enrolling in one of two academic success programs: Project Success or Proyecto Pa’Lante.
+If you do not meet the requirements above you may still be eligible to attend Northeastern by enrolling in one of three academic success programs: Project Success, Proyecto Pa’Lante or Wentworth Scholars Program.
 Through these programs you will be offered the support you need to succeed.
 It will be your job to actively participate in these programs and demonstrate academic success.

 In addition to Project Success and Proyecto Pa’Lante, the Carruther's Center for Inner City Studies and El Centro locations have academic support programs to assist students who do not meet the general admission requirements.